felixbur/nkululeko/data/README.md

 - `restricted`: the database is publicly available on the internet but requires registration or other restrictions to download.
 - `private`: the database is not publicly available on the internet and requires the private information of the owner of the dataset.

+To support open science and reproducible research, we only accept PR and recipes for public dataset for now on.

 ## Databases

 | #   | name               | target                      | access     | descr.                                  |